 As a student of AIPT, you are obligated to:

-- Advise us as soon as you become aware of any issues which may affect your study, including language, literacy and numeracy needs.
+· Advise us as soon as you become aware of any issues which may affect your study, including LLN needs.

-- Keep your contact information up to date by advising us as soon as possible.
+· Keep your contact information up to date by advising us as soon as possible about changes.

 AIPT has an obligation:

-- Not to tolerate discrimination towards any group or individual in any form, inclusive of race, gender, political or religious beliefs, culture, sexuality and/or disability (physical or intellectual).
+· Not to tolerate discrimination towards any group or individual in any form, inclusive of race, gender, political or religious beliefs, culture, sexual orientation, and/or disability (physical or intellectual).

-- To provide support, training and assessment services in the chosen training product, as summarised in the enrolment documentation you will receive.
-This guarantee continues for the period of enrolment to ensure students have the opportunity to successfully complete the training.
+· On payment of all course fees, to provide support, training, and assessment services in the chosen training program in compliance with the RTO Standards 2015 and as summarised in the enrolment documentation that you will receive.
+This guarantee continues for the period of enrolment to ensure that students have the opportunity to successfully complete the training.

-- To issue you with AQF certification documentation upon request and at the end of your enrolment, whether completed or terminated, providing you have met the requirements of the qualification or unit(s) of competency and have paid all agreed course fees.
+· To issue you with AQF certification documentation upon request and at the end of your enrolment, whether completed or terminated, providing that you have met the requirements of the qualification or unit/s of competency.

-- To abide by our published policies and the information contained in this document.
+· To abide by our published policies and the information contained in this handbook.

-- To provide you with information on the implications of government funding entitlements and subsidy arrangements for any future qualifications you may wish to undertake.
-For more information on the requirements in each State, please see the following links:
+· To provide you with information on the implications of government funding entitlements and subsidy arrangements for any future qualifications you may wish to undertake.
+For more information on the requirements in each state/territory, please see the following links: